Fair-Exchange/copay-safecoin/backupRecovery.md

 ### Backup Formats:

-- Wallet recovery phrase (RP): 12 words mnemonic backup (available from Copay v1.2+).
-The 12 words are used as wallet seed, following BIP39 specification.
+- Wallet recovery phrase (RP): The 12 words are used as wallet seed, following BIP39 specification.
 The wallet RP may require a passphrase to recreate the wallet (if one was specified at creation time).
 - Wallet Backup (WB): Exported data from Copay, containing an AES encrypted JSON with many wallet parameters (like extended private key, wallet name, extended public keys of copayers, etc. See #export-format).
 This data can be created from Copay v1.2+ (Settings -> Advanced -> Export) and it was the default backup format on previous Copay versions.
 WB can be a file (standard format for Copay desktop versions) or a text (standard for Copay mobile versions).

 ### Backup recovery cases